 PHP 8.3 introduces typed class constants for stricter compile-time checks, the json_validate() function for efficient JSON validation without decoding, and deep-cloning support for readonly properties in __clone methods.
 These additions reduce boilerplate code and improve type safety in object-oriented applications.
-On Ubuntu, PHP 8.3 is available through Ondrej Sury’s PHP PPA, which provides co-installable PHP versions with regular security updates.
+To install PHP 8.3 on Ubuntu 22.04 or 24.04, use the Ondrej Sury PHP PPA, which provides co-installable PHP versions with regular security updates.

 The steps below walk through adding the Sury PPA, installing PHP 8.3 with Apache or Nginx, configuring PHP-FPM for production workloads, and managing extensions.
 After completing these steps, you will have PHP 8.3 configured and ready to power WordPress, Laravel, or any application that benefits from typed constants and the improved JSON validation.